 Just for Fun Facts about The Waukee Railroad Pergola

-- Shade and solar power structure: Eight 12-foot-tall ceramic tile clad concrete columns, with nine solar panels mounted on an overhead steel structure providing powers to the site
+Shade and solar power structure: Eight 12-foot-tall ceramic tile-clad concrete columns, with nine solar panels mounted on an overhead steel structure providing power to the site

 This article was originally published on April 6, 2018, and has been updated.